robin-vjc/robin-vjc.github.io/index.md

 # Projects

+## Applications of Optimization

+I develop new mathematical models that enable the optimal operation of systems, in particular large engineered systems such as power networks and mining production networks.

 ## Decomposition of Large Scale MILP Models

 I do research on practical methods for solving large, structured optimization problems.
-These arise, for example, when dealing with the operation of large engineered systems (such as power networks, mining production networks, supply chains).
+These arise, for example, when dealing with the operation of large engineered systems.
 They also appear in the context of solving scenario based stochastic models (e.g., in multi stage stochastic optimization).
 {: .text-justify}

 ## Robust Scheduling and Optimization